Adapt or transform: what kind of resilience do we want?

 For several

-In recent weeks, the term "resilience" has been cropping up in numerous political speeches.
-In this context, a look at scientific publications on this subject can contribute to the debate on our future development.
+In recent weeks, the term “resilience” has been cropping up frequently in political discourse.
+In this context, a look at the scientific literature on this topic can contribute to the debate on our future development.

 Raphaël Mathevet, University of Montpellier; Francois Bousquet, CIRAD and Olivier Barreteau, INRAE